-Activity Evidence that supports this approach Challenge number(s) addressed Targeted phonics support.
-Cost towards TA support/group work: £4,446 EEF (+ 5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading particularly for disadvantaged children.
-2 School led tutoring - TA (increased hours) Cost: £7,000 EEF (+4 months) Intensive tuition in small groups is often provided to support lower attaining pupils or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-1, 2 Use of Thrive to support children and their families throughout the year.
-Cost: £5,118 EEF (+ 4 months) Social and emotional learning interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focussing directly on the academic or cognitive elements of learning.
-1, 3 Additional TA support for disadvantaged children with speech & language needs.
-Cost: £4,212 EEF (+5 months) Targeted one to one support has been evidenced at being very effective at improving pupil outcomes.
-2
+Activity Evidence that supports this approach Challenge number(s) addressed Continued targeted phonics support.
+EEF (+ 5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading particularly for disadvantaged children.
+2 Additional TA support for disadvantaged children with speech & language needs.
+EEF (+5 months) Targeted one to one support has been evidenced at being very effective at improving pupil outcomes.
+2 Additional training for newly employed TA to deliver S&L EEF (+5 months) Targeted one to one support has been evidenced at being very effective at improving pupil outcomes.
+2 Targeted nurture for those children in need.
+Social and emotional learning interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focussing directly on the academic or cognitive elements of learning.
+1,3